Cotswold holiday lodge with views and tennis court

 Situated in the unspoilt village of Brockhampton in the heart of the Cotswolds Area of Outstanding Natural Beauty yet close to Regency Cheltenham, Coomb Cottage is a luxury log cabin with wide-ranging views out across our magnificent limestone uplands.

 Coomb Cottage has been renovated to the highest standard with designer fabrics, eclectic interiors, high quality fittings, a neutral colour scheme and soft lighting to give a cosy and relaxing yet modern feel.
 The French doors open out onto the verandah, a perfect place to enjoy a glass of wine as the sun sets over the Church tower of neighbouring Sevenhampton.
 All of the windows provide vistas across the Cotswolds.

-The large sitting/dining room is wonderfully light but has a log burner (in addition to electric radiator) to make a cosy sanctuary in the evening.
+The large sitting/dining room is wonderfully light but has a log burner (in addition to electric radiator) to make a cosy sanctuary in the evening with an electric reclining sofa for extra comfort.
 The dining area has a padded bench seat which makes an intimate corner for meals.
 A wall hung tv/dvd player, a Bose radio/cd player, a varied selection of CDs/DVDs/games, guest WiFi and books all provide the perfect getaway from the rat race.

 The kitchen is well equipped with granite tops, microwave, fan oven and induction hob.
 The shower room has a large walk-in shower and wall-hung basin, heated towel-rail as well as a washing-machine.
 Fluffy bath robes and towels are standard.